muhdarifrawi/13-April-2020-C--self-learn/README.md

 - [ ] create a simple webpage (since I studied full-stack dev)

 ### 13 April Notes :
 What I have learned and understood so far was how to create the environment.
+You can follow through the detailed steps from the link previously mentioned.
+Or you could just briefly read through this.

 Pre-requisites for setting up:
 - Installed [VSC](https://code.visualstudio.com/)